Unseen Japan: A 2 Day Itinerary to Tour Matsumoto in Winter

 Around 10:00 11:00 – 11:30 Approx. 1 hour Products will begin to sell out.
 There will be lines at each booth.

-Around 12:00 Possibility of immediate entry None Most displayed products will be sold out.
+Around 12:00 Possibility of immediate entry None to 1 hour depending on lines Most displayed products will be sold out.

 *Disadvantages are the writer’s personal opinion.

 It is prohibited to camp out in front of the venue the night before.
-If you’re not a morning person, stay in a hotel near Odaiba.
+If you’re not a morning person, it's recommended you stay in a hotel near Odaiba.

 Access to Comiket (Tokyo Big Sight)

 The station with the most foot traffic will be Kokusai-tenjijo Station via the Rinkai Line.
-You will arrive at the venue from the station in about five minutes on foot.
+You will arrive at the venue from the station in about five minutes by foot.

-Despite having fewer passenger carriages than the Rinkai Line, you can also use Tokyo Big Sight Station via the Yurikamome Line if you prefer to walk less from the station.
+Despite being a monorail with fewer passenger carriages than the Rinkai Line, you can also use Tokyo Big Sight Station via the Yurikamome Line if you prefer to walk less from the station.

-For those lining up early in the morning, lines are separated for each hall.
+For those lining up early in the morning, lines are separated between the East Hall side and West Hall side.
 Guide staff holding signs will be at the plaza in front of the venue.

-It can be hard to understand, so don't hesitate to ask a staff member for assistance; once you end up going the wrong way, you will have to travel to your preferred destination while pushing through the crowd.
-You’ll end up losing quite a lot of time this way.
+If you do have difficulty understanding their guidance messages, don't hesitate to ask a staff member for assistance.
+Once you end up going the wrong way, you will have to travel to your preferred destination from the inside through the crowds.
+You can end up losing quite a lot of time this way, so know which hall you want to head towards in advance.

 For those arriving slightly before the event opens, it will be fine to line up at the end of any of these lines heading to the venue.
 However, long lines stretching from the plaza won’t be separated into different halls and will be crowded with people.